KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a printing operation is not supported.

-    throw [System.Printing.PrintingNotSupportedException]::New("a printing operation is not supported.")
+    throw [System.Printing.PrintingNotSupportedException]::New('a printing operation is not supported.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Printing.PrintingNotSupportedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Printing.PrintingNotSupportedException.aspx)